alphagov/ai-publishing-feedback-experimentation/README.md

 To run the application, make sure you have docker and docker-compose installed and have the relevant environment variables stored (speak with the AI team).
 Then run `docker-compose up`.

 You will also need to download data to fill the dashboard dropdowns.
-The code to do this can be found in `notebooks/get_feedback_dimensions.ipynb`
+The script `app/get_metadata_for_filters.py` does this and is run in `app/main.py`.

 ### Running the application locally using a remote Qdrant database in Compute Engine